AhmadWaleed/soquel/README.md

 ### Parent To Child

-A parent-to relationship is used to define relationships where a single object is the parent to one or more child objects.
+A parent-to-child relationship is used to define relationships where a single object is the parent to one or more child objects.
 For example, a account may have an infinite number of contacts.
 Like all other Salesforce relationships, parent-to-child relationships are defined by defining a method on your Object class:

 ```php
 <?php